-Kristin Idaszak is a Chicago-based playwright, dramaturg, professor, and producer whose recent work focuses on the intersection of the climate crisis, gender, and queerness.
+Kristin Idaszak (she/they) is a Chicago-based playwright, dramaturg, professor, and producer whose recent work focuses on the intersection of the climate crisis, gender, and queerness.
 She is a two-time Playwrights’ Center Jerome Fellow.
-Her play SECOND SKIN received the Kennedy Center’s Paula Vogel Award and Jean Kennedy Smith Award, and her play ANOTHER JUNGLE was a Relentless Award Honorable Mention.
+Her play Second Skin received the Kennedy Center’s Paula Vogel Award and Jean Kennedy Smith Award, and her play Another Jungle was a Relentless Award Honorable Mention.
 She was the Shank Playwriting Fellow at the Goodman Theatre and a member of the Goodman Playwrights Unit during the 2017-2018 season.
-She is Resident Playwright at Chicago Dramatists.
-She has received commissions from EST/The Sloan Foundation, Cleveland Play House, Shakespeare Festival St. Louis, and TimeLine Theatre.
+She has received commissions from EST/The Sloan Foundation, Cleveland Play House, St. Louis Shakespeare Festival, and TimeLine Theatre.
 She was the Kennedy Center Fellow at Sundance Theatre Lab.
-Kristin is a Resident Playwright at Chicago Dramatists.
+Idaszak is a Resident Playwright at Chicago Dramatists.

-Nationally, her work has been seen at or developed through the Goodman Theatre, The Playwrights’ Center, La Jolla Playhouse’s WoW Festival, The Drama League, Ensemble Studio Theatre and SPACE at Ryder Farm, the Williamstown Theatre Festival Directing Studio, Renaissance Theaterworks, Palm Beach Dramaworks, and Perishable Theatre.
+Nationally, her work has been seen at or developed through the Goodman Theatre, The Playwrights’ Center, La Jolla Playhouse’s WoW Festival, The Drama League, Ensemble Studio Theatre and SPACE at Ryder Farm, the Williamstown Theatre Festival Directing Studio, Pasadena Playhouse, Renaissance Theaterworks, Palm Beach Dramaworks, Perishable Theatre, and others.
 With choreographer Erin Tracy, she has co-created Better Metaphors, which premiered at the Blurred Borders international dance theatre festival in San Diego, and Commence, for the Patricia Rincon Dance Collective.
-She received a residency at the Qualcomm Institute IDEAS series to develop her play RADIANCE (A WITCH HUNT).
-Kristin has been a finalist at Hedgebrook, New Harmony, the Bay Area Playwrights Festival, and a semi-finalist at the O'Neill.
+She received a residency at the Qualcomm Institute IDEAS series to develop her play Radiance (a witch hunt).
+Kristin has been a finalist for the Princess Grace Fellowship and at Hedgebrook, New Harmony, and the Bay Area Playwrights Festival.

 Kristin is the co-founder of Cloudgate Theatre, a company dedicated to telling fiercely theatrical stories through a queer feminist lens.
-Cloudgate premiered her play ANOTHER JUNGLE in April 2018 in co-production with The Syndicate and will produce her play STRANGE HEART BEATING in July 2019.
+Cloudgate premiered her play Another Jungle in April 2018 in co-production with The Syndicate and will produce her play Strange Heart Beating in July 2019.
 Previously, she served as the Associate Artistic Director and Literary Manager for Caffeine Theatre and the Associate Artistic Director of Collaboraction.
-She has worked in the literary departments at the Goodman Theatre, La Jolla Playhouse, Trinity Rep, and Williamstown Theatre Festival.
+She has worked in the literary departments at the Goodman Theatre, La Jolla Playhouse, Trinity Rep, and Williamstown Theatre Festival, and specializes in new play and devised dramaturgy.
 She was awarded her MFA in Playwriting at the University of California, San Diego.
 She received her BFA in Theatre Arts from The Theatre School at DePaul University, where she graduated Summa Cum Laude with a double major in philosophy.